-If the resources available to manage EWM are limited, Figure 41 provides a method to determine priority.
-Referred to as FLIPS, it involves evaluating each areas of EWM in the lake in any given year based on when it was first discovered and managed (Formation), where it is located (Location), whether it causing issues (Impairment), whether it was mapped in a previous year (Prior year), and whether it is negatively impacting the native aquatic plant community (Sensitive area).
+Figure 43 provides a method to determine priority.
+Referred to as FLIPS, it involves evaluating each areas of EWM in the lake in any given year based on when it was first discovered (Formation), where it is located (Location), whether it is causing use issues (Impairment), whether it was chemically treated in a previous year (Prior year), and whether it is negatively impacting the native aquatic plant community (Sensitive area).
+When evaluating a potential treatment area, the five questions in the FLIPS figure should be asked.
+If the answer to 3 or more of the questions is "yes" then herbicide use can be considered a priority.
+If the answer to 3 or more of the questions is "no" then herbicide use should not be considered a priority.

-Figure 41: FLIPS Management Priority Matrix
+Figure 43: FLIPS Management Priority Matrix